By Christine Elder

 Since many warblers have a similar body shape, it’s best to focus on a bird’s plumage color and patterns of masks, lines, eye rings, stripes, streaks and spots, rump and cheek patches.
 To save you time, I have created a downloadable identification cheat sheet as well as a step-by-step video on sketching warblers below.

-Learn More About the Parulidae Family
+Discover and Sketch the Parulidae Family

 In the workshop, I cover not only familiar North American Species but also interesting Central American endemics like the Red Warbler and the Pink-headed Warbler to name a few!